 It’s that time of year again; a season of nostalgia for years gone by; a time when we fondly remember sharing this festive warmth with family and friends who are no longer with us.
-Memories, like an old and much loved film, play in our mind’s eye images of bygone days, scenes of our younger selves, our friends and loved ones gathered round tables that were laden in the twinkling festive glow.
+Memories, like an old and much-loved film, play in our mind’s eye; images of bygone days, scenes of our younger selves, our friends and loved ones gathered round tables that were laden in the twinkling festive glow.

-It’s hard when memories crumble into ruins, yet we have no need to wreak such devastation on these meek and helpless victims for festivities that celebrate ‘peace’ and ‘goodwill’.
+It’s hard when memories crumble into ruins, yet we have no need to wreak such devastation on these meek and defenceless victims for festivities that celebrate ‘peace’ and ‘goodwill’.
 This season, why not turn our backs on the bloodbath?
 Let’s start a new tradition built on justice and respect for all.
 Let’s truly find the peace and the joy we all crave, beginning on our tables.